 iOS 7 Parental Restriction Settings TechExpert November 21, 2013 How To's, Tech - Knowledge Corner, Tips & Tricks 5 Comments As an iPhone Dad- making sure my children are safe and restricted from access to inappropriate content on our family’s iDevices is very important to me. iOS is the Apple operating system for iPhone.
 Most of the buzz around iOS 7 has been focused on the new simpler design.
 Besides the new design, iOS 7 has many new features including a few which parents of iPhone using children may want to pay special attention to.
 One very useful feature is the ability to restrict Safari from allowing adult content.
 This provides a safer browsing experience for your children when using the default browser.
 To change these settings within iOS 7 follow these steps: Go to Settings > General > Restrictions Select Enable Restrictions and enter a passcode.
 Use a 4-digit passcode that you won’t forget and one that your children won’t guess.
 Scroll down to “Allowed Content”.
 And then click on “Websites”.
 The options are: All Websites- no restrictions in place, your child can visit any website.
 Limit Adult Content- limits access to “many adult websites automatically”.
 This seems to be a nice option for older kids and younger teenagers where you want to make sure they cannot access inappropriate content.
 Always Allow/Never Allow- You can also choose to allow a specific list of websites and never allow some specific websites.
 For my younger children I use this setting on our family iPad.
 We only allow a certain few educational and children focused websites.
 Some of these sites include Discovery Kids, Disney, PBS Kids, howStuffWorks.
 (See Screenshot) Besides Safari Restrictions, iOS7 has many other restriction settings available.
 Simply go to Settings > General > Restrictions.
 On this page you can disallow FaceTime, prevent installing of apps, lock access to the device camera and more.
 There is also a section for Allowed Content on this same page (Settings > General > Restrictions) which allows you to select allowed movie ratings, you can disable explicit music and podcast content and you can disallow TV Shows based on ratings.
 There are many other options here.
 Guest post written by Kerry Mann.
-Kerry is experienced in app marketing and an enthusiastic iPhone Dad; visit Kerry at www.yourappreport.com Related content: How to Prevent Your Child from Making In-App Purchases 5 Ways to Make The iPod Touch Suitable for Kids 8 Awesome Tips & Tricks for iOS 8 iOS 8: Guide to Family Sharing Seven Helpful iPad Tricks 5 Responses Charlene February 10, 2014 Can I disable all my sons game apps on my iphone and only allow the educational apps?
+Kerry is experienced in app marketing and an enthusiastic iPhone Dad; visit Kerry at www.yourappreport.com Related content: 5 Ways to Make The iPod Touch Suitable for Kids 8 Awesome Tips & Tricks for iOS 8 iOS 8: Guide to Family Sharing All The iOS 8 Tips, Tricks and Secrets You Ever Need to Know Seven Helpful iPad Tricks 5 Responses Charlene February 10, 2014 Can I disable all my sons game apps on my iphone and only allow the educational apps?
 I have tried but can’t Reply TheiPhoneMom February 12, 2014 Unfortunaly apple does not offer any services that disable individual apps.
 We have reviewed two apps, parentkit and appcertain that give you more control over apps. http://www.theiphonemom.com/Detailed_App_Review-detail/parentkit-review/ and http://www.theiphonemom.com/Detailed_App_Review-detail/appcertain-review/ Reply Glenn David February 27, 2014 How can I disable all games and other kinds of apps like music, video, facebook?
 Your guide was helpful but I got lots of confusions to be cleared.
 Reply Neeshu S March 10, 2014 Hi Glenn, there are several parental control apps which you can download from the App store, they will allow you to control every aspect of the mobile phone, also preventing usuage of certain apps.
 Reply Chris April 16, 2014 Is there a way to block all incoming calls/texts EXCEPT those you specify?
 Reply Leave a Reply Cancel Reply Your email address will not be published.
 Name* Email* Website Comment Notify me of follow-up comments by email.
 Notify me of new posts by email.